Global Monitoring for Environmental Security (GMES)

-And Sentinel-4 will not be it’s own satellite, but it will be an instrument onboard MTG-S. In 2022, it’s set to launch with 8 km resolution and a 1 hour revisit time.
+And Sentinel-4 will not be its own satellite, but it will be an instrument onboard MTG-S. In 2022, it’s set to launch with an 8 km resolution and a 1 hour revisit time.

 Sentinel-5 monitors air pollution in the atmosphere from a sun-synchronous orbit.
 For example, it will capture ozone, NO2, SO2, CO, aerosol and trace gases.

-Finally, Sentinel-6 will concentrate on oceanic activity.
+Finally, Sentinel-6 will concentrate on the activity in the oceans.
 Similar to NASA’s Jason-1 and 2, this satellite is meant to measure ocean height.
-Complimenting Sentinel-3, it will work together for a comprehensive picture of Earth’s oceans.
+It will compliment Sentinel-3 by working together for a comprehensive picture of Earth’s oceans.

 The primary instrument onboard Sentinel-6 will be a radar altimeter.
 From radar altimetry, we can map out global sea surface levels with higher precision.

 As plans are still in the works, we don’t have any concrete information available for Sentinel-7.
 From what is rumored, Sentinel-7 is believed to monitor carbon dioxide (CO2) and atmospheric pollution.

 Nothing is set in stone for Sentinel-8 yet.
 But Sentinel-8 is rumored to be a thermal infrared sensor for understanding drought, forest fires, and volcanic activity.